 - Medical doctor

 - Biological scientist

 Employment Outlook and Salary Information

 The U.S. Bureau of Labor Statistics (BLS) does not keep statistics specifically on bioinformatics scientists, but medical scientists share some of the characteristics of bioinformatics scientists.
-The BLS predicted 8% employment growth for medical scientists from 2018 to 2028, which is as fast as the average for all occupations (www.bls.gov).
+The BLS predicted 8% employment growth for medical scientists from 2018 to 2028, which is faster than the average for all occupations (www.bls.gov).
 The median salary for medical scientists was $84,810 as of May 2018.

-Bioinformatics scientists have some job characteristics in common with database programmers; computer programmers in general could expect to see an 7% decline in job opportunities from 2018-2028, and database administrators could expect 9% (faster than average) job growth.
+Bioinformatics scientists have some job characteristics in common with database programmers; computer programmers in general could expect to see a 7% decline in job opportunities from 2018-2028, while database administrators could expect 9% (faster than average) job growth.
 As of May 2018, programmers made a median annual salary of $84,280, while administrators made a median of $90,070 per year.

 Completing a Ph.D. program in bioinformatics can prepare an individual for a career as a biophysicist, biochemist or other type of biological scientist.
 The BLS predicted 6% job growth in this area from 2018-2028.
 The median salary for biophysicists and biochemists was $93,280 in May 2018.

 The Biotechnology Industry Organization and Biotechnology Institute are two professional organizations offering conferences, scholarly articles and other options for continuing education.
 The Biotechnology Institute also provides information about educational programs in biotechnology and bioinformatics.

 Those with a bachelor's degree who do not wish to pursue a master's degree can pursue a graduate certificate in bioinformatics.
 This certificate program may be ideal for someone with a biology or chemistry background.
 Completing a certificate program can also prepare the graduate for further study by satisfying prerequisite coursework for a Ph.D. program.